 Tell me why it took me this long to visit Santorini!
 Although Oia is the most famous of the island’s towns, I would highly recommend you also take the time explore surrounding towns like Akrotiri, Fira, Perissa to name a few.
 There are so many things to do in Santorini Greece.
 I have shared a couple of links below to some of my posts from our exploration in Santorini, including in our stay in a cave hotel in Akrotiri.

-- 1 Travel Guide To Santorini + 7 Tips To Make The Most Of It
+- 1 Travel Guide To Santorini + Things To Do

 - 1.1 1.
 Santorini’s Magical Sunsets By The Caldera – Sunset Watching in Oia